dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 Since 1998 the register also contains outpatient care codes (inpatient and outpatient codes can be distinguished from SOURCE column)

 In addition to diagnostic ICD codes, heart surgery codes (recorded from 1994) and other surgical codes are also included in detailed longitudinal.
 Information on how codes/sources are recorded within detailed longitudinal can be seen in: dsgelab>Finregistry>Data_dictionaries>Data dictionary.xlsx>Detailed longitudinal variables

+There are main registry files covering the period ap to 2019 received in 2021 and update files for a period from 2019-2021 received in 2022.
+From the main files the codes up to the end of 2018 were used and from an updated files the codes from 2019 onwards were used.